droosma/blog/content/post/exploring-opentelemetry/index.md

     - .NET
 ---

-Now that the industry is slowly settling on OpenTelemetry as the defacto framework for application telemetry, I would like to share a pet peeve of mine I see pop up on blog posts and documentation.
-Not using the OpenTelemetry Protocol al you single exporter.
-If you follow along with the documentation of even OpenTelemetry itself about [exporter](https://opentelemetry.io/docs/instrumentation/net/exporters/) you will see OpenTelemetry tracing be configured with a [Zipkin](https://zipkin.io/) exporter directly, like so:
+As the tech landscape progressively adopts OpenTelemetry as the go-to standard for application telemetry, I feel compelled to bring attention to an all too common issue I encounter in various blog posts and documentation - the neglect of the OpenTelemetry Protocol as a singular exporter.
+When you peruse the official OpenTelemetry documentation or even delve into an article about [exporters](https://opentelemetry.io/docs/instrumentation/net/exporters/), you often stumble upon a direct configuration of OpenTelemetry tracing with a [Zipkin](https://zipkin.io/) exporter.

 ```csharp
 var builder = WebApplication.CreateBuilder(args);